Free shipping on all orders over $249

 • Make sure you are using the correct octane for your engine.
 Lower octane will cause detonation and will blow up a built engine.
 Stay away from non ethanol or non oxy fuel, it is very bad for our engines.
 Kwik Trip 91 fuel is non ethanol and very bad fuel for turbo engines.

-• If you are running E85 you will want to change your oil every 2500-3000 miles in most cases religiously.
+• If you are running E85 you will want to change your oil every 2500 or less if you have a stock turbo.

 • If you store your vehicle for the winter you will want to change the engine oil before and after.